-Sado Island, located in the Sea of Japan, is a perfect destination to discover the unspoiled beauty of Japan.
-After spending the first two days riding in rustic farm lands in Niigata, we go on a voyage to the Island.
-We ride on quiet roads amid beautiful rice paddies, along coasts and through fishing villages.
-Despite its remote location, Sado Island is a treasure house of culture as it was an island of exile for intellectuals in the medieval times.
-We plan to include some extra-curricular activities such as Japanese drum lesson, pottery making lesson, and a ride on a taraibune (tub boat).
-Savor excellent foods prepared with freshest seafood, excellent rice and farm produces.
+Sado Island, located in the Sea of Japan, is a perfect destination to discover Japan’s unspoiled beauty.
+After spending the first two days riding in Niigata’s rustic farmlands, we go on a voyage to the Island.
+We bike on quiet roads amid beautiful rice paddies, along coasts, and through fishing villages.
+Despite its remote location, Sado Island is a treasure house of culture.
+It was an island of exile for intellectuals in medieval times.
+We plan to include some extra-curricular activities such as Japanese drum lessons, pottery making lessons, and a ride on a taraibune (tub boat).
+Savor excellent foods prepared with the freshest seafood, perfect rice, and farm produce.

 - Meet/Depart: Tokyo/Tokyo